Blue Dragonfly

 Normally, the male is often seen near the water edges, saving its territory lines, whereas the females are seen near the vegetation.
 The female Blue Dasher approaches water only during the period of laying eggs.
 Before mating, the male dragonfly produces the sperm in the end part of his abdomen, and then brings it to the front part, behind the thorax.
 The dragonfly has a very unique and different courtship process.
 The male dragonfly holds the female by the neck to induce her for mating.
 The mating process occurs in the air, and the pair flies in the surrounding.
 The process also continues after landing on any surface.
 When they perch, both the male and female stick their abdomen upright in the air.
 During the mating process, both close their wings.
 Female Blue Dasher Oviposits by approaching close to the water surface, and then by dipping its abdomen in the water.
 Most of the male Blue Dashers stand guard until the fertilization of eggs to avoid any other male Blue Dasher attacking the female dragonfly and the eggs.

-READ MORE: Dragonfly Larvae
+READ MORE: Free Dragonfly Clip Art

 Food